Vinco Mechanical

 Mini-split cost in NYC, single-zone to multi-zone.

 Mini-split installation in NYC ranges $4,500 to $12,000 per zone, depending on zone count, brand, and building complexity.
 Single-zone (1 head) runs $4,500 to $7,000.
 Multi-zone 4-head (the most common brownstone configuration) runs $11,000 to $15,000.
-Brand surcharge adds 10 to 20 percent for Mitsubishi Diamond Elite and Daikin Comfort Pro over LG, Fujitsu, and Samsung.
+Brand surcharge adds 10 to 20 percent for top-tier Mitsubishi and Daikin over LG, Fujitsu, and Samsung.
 Multi zone mini split installation cost depends on line set length, condenser placement, electrical service, and NYC DOB plus LPC permits.
 Heat pump variants qualify for Con Edison Clean Heat rebates that drop $700 to $5,000+ off the install cost.
 NYC DOB Contractor #022359.

 Want underlying labor rates first?
 See full rate sheet and financing.